quixio/quix-docs/docs/platform/how-to/deploy-public-page.md

 ## Code samples

-In our code samples you can find our `Web API Template` which demonstrates how to create a API using `Node`.
+In our Code Samples you can find our `Web API Template` which demonstrates how to create a API using `Node`.

 There are also examples dashboard and web/UI examples using `Dash`, `Streamlit` and `Angular`.